MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.Sandbox.ODPActivationHeartbeat

 Office Add-ins run in a sandbox.
 This event collects heartbeat information on activations.
-When an add-in crashes, this event collects why it crashed in the case it’s related to our sandbox.
+When an add-in crashes, this event collects why it crashed in the case it's related to our sandbox.
 Used to investigate when customers escalate issues.

 The following fields are collected: